AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     constructor(configuration: ClientConfiguration, performanceClient?: IPerformanceClient);
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireCachedToken(request: CommonSilentFlowRequest): Promise<[AuthenticationResult, CacheOutcome]>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireToken(request: CommonSilentFlowRequest): Promise<AuthenticationResult>;
 }

 // Warning: (ae-missing-release-tag) "STATE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)